 About Chai Ling and Jenzabar, Inc. | News Accounts

-Massachusetts Court Dismisses Jenzabar's Lawsuit and Affirms Free Speech Rights
+Massachusetts Court Dismisses Jenzabar's Lawsuit and Affirms Free Speech Rights; Motion for Fees Granted

 In an Amicus Curiae brief filed in support of Long Bow, the Digital Media Law Project (DMLP), a project of the Berkman Center for Internet & Society at Harvard Law School, stated that "Communicative uses of trademark are protected speech, and they are threatened by the misuse of trademark law to silence free expression." [p.
 10] The entire brief is available here.
 The following are additional excerpts from the DMLP's Amicus Curiae brief: